It Takes a Thief (2005 TV series)

 It Takes a Thief is an American reality television series that originally aired on the Discovery Channel from February 2, 2005, to April 13, 2007.
 The program stars and is hosted by Matt Johnston and Jon Douglas Rainey, two former thieves who use their unique expertise to teach people in an unusual way to protect their properties.

 With the owners' permission, the hosts stage a full-fledged burglary as their victims watch on closed-circuit television (CCTV), either live during the break-in (for season 1) or in real time with pre-recorded video playback (for season 2).
 Rainey assumes the burglar role and plans and executes the break-ins while Johnston acts as mentor to the security-challenged owners.
 Immediately following the burglary, Johnston and Rainey meet with the residents to return their stolen goods and explain to them what they have been doing wrong.
 The majority of break-ins are from weak vulnerabilities like open garage doors, unlocked windows, locks installed incorrectly, using the homeowners ladder left outside or fence to jump to the second floor, etc; they rarely ever had to break a window or kick a door in.
-No animals were every harmed during the series, they quickly charmed every animal with food from the homeowners kitchen.
 Johnston then organizes a complete security makeover and provides additional safety tips.
 Weeks later, Johnston and Rainey return and attempt another break-in to test whether the homeowners are using their new security system properly.
 Although most thefts on the show occur in suburban homes, some places such as businesses, college houses, and even a police station have also been burglarized.

 Status

 The last episode of It Takes a Thief premiered on April 13, 2007.
 The Discovery Channel has not produced a third season.

 On the Discovery Channel, reruns began to air on Tuesday, September 29, 2009, after the last rerun aired the year before (in September 2008).
-Discovery+ currently offers the show if you sign up for their streaming service.

-It Takes a Thief airs in Canada on Investigation Discovery (Canada).
-Monday-Friday at 7am.

-All episodes are available to watch on-demand for a fee on Amazon Prime as of 2025.
+The show is currently available on the streaming service Discovery+.